Novel Topological Effects in Dense QCD in a Magnetic Field: Topological and LLL Origin of the Anomalous Electric Four-Current

 \subsection{LLL Origin of the Anomalous Contributions}

-We are now ready to discuss an independent way to establish the topological origin of the anomalous quantities, as well as their connection to the asymmetry of the LLL spectrum.
-For that we need to introduce the Atiyah-Patodi-Singer invariant $\eta$ \cite{AS}, a topological quantity that measures the amount of spectral asymmetry of a theory.
-This invariant is defined as $\eta=\sum_k \mathrm{sgn}(E_k)$, where $E_k$ are the energy modes of the Hamiltonian \cite{AS}.
+We are now ready to discuss an independent way to establish the topological nature of the anomalous quantities in Eqs. (\ref{1})-(\ref{2}), and their connection to the asymmetry of the LLL spectrum.
+For that, we need to consider the Atiyah-Patodi-Singer invariant $\eta$ \cite{AS}, a topological quantity that measures the amount of spectral asymmetry of a theory.
+This invariant is defined as $\eta=\sum_k \mathrm{sgn}(E_k)$, where $E_k$ are the energy modes of the single-particle Hamiltonian \cite{NS} of the problem.

 We can readily observe two important things about $\eta$.
 First, the sum in the modes is ill-defined and needs proper regularization.
-Second, only modes asymmetric about zero can contribute to $\eta$.
-Using the methods discussed in \cite{NS}, the regularized Atiyah-Patodi-Singer index can be found by calculating
+Second, only the modes asymmetric about zero can contribute to $\eta$.
+In the case under study here, the energies $E_k$ are given by Eqs. (\ref{LLLspectrum})-(\ref{HighLspectrum}), and since the only asymmetric modes are the LLL ones, $\eta$ will be purely due to the LLL spectrum.